2025 brought some important changes to the GRESB Real Estate Assessment.

 Of all the updates, there’s one emerging theme we’re especially excited to see.

-That’s right: one of the leading global commercial real estate benchmarks now includes criteria on biodiversity!
+That’s right: one of the leading global commercial real estate benchmarks now includes criteria on GRESB biodiversity!

-So what do the GRESB Assessment’s 2025 updates mean for your commercial assets?
+So what do the GRESB Assessment’s 2025 updates mean for your real estate assets?
 Why is having a biodiversity strategy important?
-Is this just the beginning for nature and biodiversity in commercial real estate?
+Is this just the beginning for nature and biodiversity in the real estate sector?
 Keep reading!

 Let’s start with a closer look at how GRESB is including nature and biodiversity in the 2025 Assessment.